 Next, I applied 2 coats of carbon black paint.

-I wanted a slightly distressed look so to achieve that, I dry brushed a few different colors on edges and corners.
+I wanted a slightly distressed look so to achieve that, I dry brushed a few different colors on the edges and corners.

 Finally, I sealed it with some clear wax.